Andre-asn/stroopy/README.md

 ## Project Overview

-A web-based 1v1 Stroop Test game that challenges players to quickly and accurately respond to color-word matching challenges.
+A web-based 1v1 Stroop Test game inspired by the minigame in "The Outlast Trials" that challenges players to quickly and accurately respond to color-word matching challenges.
 The game tests players' cognitive processing speed and ability to overcome cognitive interference.

 ### Game Concept